apache/openwhisk/docs/reference.md

 * The limit cannot be changed by the user.
 * An entity with too big parameters will be rejected on trying to create or update it.

-### Per Docker action open files ulimit (Fixed: 64:64)
+### Per Docker action open files ulimit (Fixed: 1024:1024)
-* The maximum number of open file is 64 (for both hard and soft limits).
+* The maximum number of open files is 1024 (for both hard and soft limits).
-* The docker run command use the argument `--ulimit nofile=64:64`.
+* The docker run command use the argument `--ulimit nofile=1024:1024`.
 * For more information about the ulimit for open files see the [docker run](https://docs.docker.com/engine/reference/commandline/run) documentation.

-### Per Docker action processes ulimit (Fixed: 512:512)
+### Per Docker action processes ulimit (Fixed: 1024)
-* The maximum number of processes available to a user is 512 (for both hard and soft limits).
+* The maximum number of processes available to the action container is 1024.
-* The docker run command use the argument `--ulimit nproc=512:512`.
+* The docker run command use the argument `--pids-limit 1024`.
 * For more information about the ulimit for maximum number of processes see the [docker run](https://docs.docker.com/engine/reference/commandline/run) documentation.

 ### Triggers